 Introduction to El Monte, California

-Originally settled around 1849 by missionaries and Spanish soldiers, El Monte is a city of of over 120,000 people located in Los Angeles County, in Southern California.
-El Monte is fifteen minutes east of the City of Los Angeles, and twenty minutes southeast of Pasadena.
+Originally settled around 1849 by missionaries and Spanish soldiers, El Monte is in Los Angeles County in Southern California.
+El Monte is 15 minutes east of the City of Los Angeles, and 20 minutes southeast of Pasadena.
 El Monte is south of the Angeles National Forest.
 El Monte is part of the Los Angeles metropolitan area, the second largest metropolitan area in the United States.

 Similar to most of the Southern California region, El Monte experiences dry sunny weather.
-Average daily temperatures during the summer are in the high eighties and low nineties (degrees Fahrenheit), and winter average daily temperatures are in the low seventies (degrees Fahrenheit).
+Average daily temperatures during the summer are in the 80s and 90s, and winter average daily temperatures are in the 70s.

 El Monte residents can easily take advantage of all of the cultural and entertainment offerings of nearby Los Angeles as well as the rest of the greater Los Angeles metropolitan area.
 Some attractions of note in and around El Monte include: